Emagister/zend-form-decorators-bootstrap/README.md

 # Zend_Form decorators for Twitter's Bootstrap #

+At Emagister we are using Twitter's Bootstrap for some internal tools.
+This tools use [Twitter's Bootstrap](https://twitter.github.com/bootstrap)
+UI based on some Decorators we've created.
 This is a set of Zend_Form decorators and helpers that help to render the markup needed to display any Zend_Form as a Twitter Bootstrap's form.

 ## Cool, but how? ##